prelz/hepix_ipv6/README.md

 hepix_ipv6
 ==========

-Material related to the acticity of the HEPix IPv6 group
+Material related to the activity of the HEPix IPv6 group.